 The first thing that interests future navigators is stability and accordingly, safety.
-And when talking about stability, we are talking about heeling.
+And when talking about stability, we are talking about healing.

 Everybody agrees that heeling is very small on catamarans because of their shape and weight-bearing.
-Monohull lovers argue that because of this stability sails cannot heel themselves, the hulls are straining and this makes voyage noisy.
+Monohull lovers argue that because of this stability sails cannot heal themselves, the hulls are straining and this makes the voyage noisy.

 They also say that heeling on the sailboat actually helps stability and spills gashes of wind out of sails.

 When speaking about safety, the main argument for catamarans is that they are unsinkable.